 Usually, Florida is so warm that the only hail we see is around an inch or smaller.

 The most common size hailstone produced in Central Florida is dime-sized, which is about three-quarters of an inch.

-So it is not at all uncommon to see hail in Central Florida; however, it is rare to see reports of golf ball and ping-pong ball-sized hail.
+It is not at all uncommon to see hail in Central Florida.
+However, it is rare to see reports of golf ball and ping-pong ball-sized hail.

 Our team of meteorologists dives deep into the science of weather and breaks down timely weather data and information.
 To view more weather and climate stories, check out our weather blogs section.